rjohnsen/hhc-2025/content/act3/hack-a-gnome/_index.md

 ... snip ...
 ```

+In the initial development phase of our payload we made it reach out to a webhook on the Internett, just to verify it working.
+Once that was done we simply changed over to using an Ngrok infrastucture with netcat shell.

 #### Setup attack infrastructure

 In order to conduct this attack we had to set up the following infrastructure using Kali in WSL (in total four instances):